pschaldenbrand/cmmc_cvpr21.github.io/index.md

 What are your methods and metrics for evaluating the creativity of artificial or human intelligence that you and your colleagues have developed?

+Do you think that it is valuable to measure creativity?
+In what ways has measuring creativity helped creative output?

+[For Artists] How does the study of creative AI systems inform human creative practice?
 [For Engineers] How does human creativity influence computational models of creativity?
-[For Artists] How does the study of creative AI systems inform human creative practice?

 Do you think there is an inherent difference between creative AI and human creativity?
 What would be the difference?
 If not, why not.